7 Tables

 7.3 Data Entry Form

-The easiest and best way to add records to a table is by using a data entry form.
-Excel automatically creates such form for you if you provide the field names of the columns and type in the first record.
-In the following figure, you see an example of a purchase list.
-The data of the first article have already been entered, including the necessary formulas in F2, G2, and H2.
+Using a data entry form is the easiest and most effective way to add records to a table.
+Excel can automatically generate a form if you provide the column field names and enter the first record.
+The following figure shows an example of a purchase list.
+The data for the first item, including the formulas in cells F2, G2, and H2, has already been entered.

 Figure 7.5: Purchase list with first record.